jlopezlira/jlopezlira/README.md

 # Senior Frontend [ReactJS, ReactNative, VueJS]

 As a software engineer with over a decade of experience, I excel at designing, developing, and maintaining innovative applications using JavaScript.
-My expertise lies primarily in frontend development, with a focus on ReactJS, React Native, and Flutter.
+My expertise lies primarily in frontend development, with a focus on ReactJS, React Native, and VueJS.

 I value minimalism and strive to produce clean and efficient code that adheres to advanced S.O.L.I.D. design principles.
 I'm also passionate about UX/UI design, which helps me stay on top of the latest web and mobile development trends.